daveygit2050/qwazzock/README.md

 - `right` clears the hotseat, any locked out teams and awards the team a point.
 - `wrong` places the team who answered onto a "locked out" list, preventing them from buzzing in until the current question completed.

+You can also use `reset` to wipe all data for the in progress game and start a new one.

 ### Routing

 Getting around the useless Virgin Media Business' routers ability to only port foward to the same port: